mendix/docs/content/en/docs/refguide/modeling/resources/task-queue.md

 In versions of Mendix below 9.9.0, there is a limit of 40 threads per cluster node.
 {{% /alert %}}

 In general, one or two threads should be enough, unless there is a large number of tasks or tasks take a long time and need to execute in parallel.
 Having many threads will put additional load on the database and should not be done if not needed.
-Remember that, in a horizontally-scaled app, this is the number of threads for each *node*, not the total number of threads.

 When choosing the number of threads for a task queue, use the following guidelines:
 * If there are only a few tasks use a single thread.